offers a wide range of publications related to long term care issues.

 Government Monitoring & Oversight of Nursing Home Care: The Relationship Between Federal and State Agencies.
 This report

 presents an in-depth assessment of how well the state and federal inspection agencies are working to jointly enforce minimum safety, health and quality of life standards in U.S. nursing homes.
 Downloads: Word 2007 or PDF.
-Read the Press Release of May 28, 2010: Word 2007.
+Read the Press Release of May 28, 2010: Word 2007 or pdf.
 May, 2010. $10 for a hard copy.

 Vulnerable and Unprotected: The Status of Elderly & Disabled Assisted Living Residents in New York State.